 iPhone Accessibility Feature Guide

 While we tend to use the iPhone’s accessibility features for customization purposes with all kinds of users, they are of course specifically meant to empower physically impaired iPhone owners to use their devices in a comfortable and effective way.
 For this guide, we aim to cover as much ground as possible with respect to tricks that are helpful to users with impaired motor function or other physiological restrictions.
-With iOS 9, Apple introduced a new kind of accessibility feature for users with movement disorders and limited range of motion or precision in the fingers and hands.
+Some time ago, Apple introduced a new kind of accessibility feature for users with movement disorders and limited range of motion or precision in the fingers and hands.
 Here’s a guide on how to make the most of it.

 iPhone accessibility tricks for impaired motor function